 As an affiliate of USEF we align with their mission to create a safe environment for our youth and all members of our association.
 We want to maintain a community that protects our members in ensuring our members are educated and trained to combat abuse and provide a safe environment for all to enjoy this wonderful breed and its versatility.

-Executive Director of American Saddlebred Horse Association
+Executive Director of American Saddlebred Horse and Breeders Association

 US Equestrian is committed to creating and maintaining an equestrian community free of all forms of emotional, physical and sexual misconduct.
 US Equestrian members and participants have a mandatory duty to report suspected sexual misconduct to the U.S. Center for SafeSport.